Simply-Static/simply-static/readme.txt

 * [lando](https://docs.lando.dev/)

 I highly recommend not to use another tool for local development if you are not a programmer as in most cases manual package installation is required.

+= Simply Static Studio =

+We created a new service called Simply Static Studio that allows you to create a static website without any technical knowledge.

+We are currently preparing for early-access - if you want to participate and give feedback, join today: [Simply Static Studio - Early Access](https://simplystatic.com/simply-static-studio/#early-access)

 == Simply Static Pro ==